mwinb/VaporTs/README.md

     - `strip: boolean` (optional, default: true)
       - Removes any fields not specified in the provided Validator.

-- Defaults to JsonObject validation if DocTsValidator is not passed in the validator param.
+- Defaults to JsonObject validation if VaporValidator is not passed in the validator param.

 ### `@SetPropertyEvaluators`